gettyteam/doc/docs/en/notes/theme/guide/quick-start/terms.md

 createTime: 2025/09/5 15:10:00
 ---

-Version: 1.0
+Version: 1.1.4

-**Effective Date: 2025-09-05**
+**Effective Date: 2025-12-06**

 ## 1. Nature of the Project

-Getty is open‑source software (MIT license).
+Getty is open‑source software (AGPL v3 license).
 You can run it self‑hosted or use a hosted instance operated by third parties.
 These Terms govern use of the application and complement the Privacy Policy ([see Privacy Policy](/en/guide/privacypolicy/)).

 ## 2. Acceptance